-UMIS modular robotics system is designed for the navies and homeland protection operators carrying out survey and search-and-rescue operations.
+The UMIS modular robotics system is designed for navies and homeland protection operators carrying out survey and SAR operations.

-It integrates a software suite called UMISOFT, allowing the operator to control and operate a range of unmanned vehicles such as USVs and unmanned underwater vehicles (UUVs).
+It integrates a software suite called UMISOFT, which allows the operator to control and operate a range of unmanned vehicles such as USVs and unmanned underwater vehicles (UUVs).